sheldonhull/sheldonhull.hugo/content/notes/development/tooling/aqua.md

 ## Example Global Config

-Here's an example of what I drop into the global config for managing my global default for Go and other common cli tools.
+Here's an example of what I drop into the global config for managing my global default for Go and other common CLI tools.

 === "aqua.yaml"